jonasrauber/eagerpy/README.rst

 using EagerPy instead of NumPy to achieve native performance on models developed in PyTorch, TensorFlow and JAX, all with one code base.

+EagerPy is also used by other frameworks to reduce code duplication (e.g. `GUDHI <https://github.com/GUDHI/gudhi-devel>`_) or to `compare the performance of different frameworks <https://github.com/jonasrauber/uniformly-sampling-nd-ball>`_.

 🐍 Compatibility
 -----------------